-Intrigued by the phrase “Common Sense Remodeling”, the homeowners reached out to designer, Michelle A Lecinski, of Advance Design Studio, Ltd., known for their company philosophy called “Common Sense Remodeling”, which is a system designed to create smooth and predictable design, financial and construction experiences for all their clients.
+Intrigued by the phrase “Common Sense Remodeling”, the homeowners reached out to the designer, Michelle A Lecinski, of Advance Design Studio, Ltd., known for their company philosophy called “Common Sense Remodeling”, which is a system designed to create a smooth and predictable design, financial and construction experiences for all their clients.
 After meeting Michelle, the homeowners knew that their company and design process was the perfect fit for them.

-Michelle worked closely with the homeowners to create the vision that they wanted based on inspirational photos they shared and including corresponding colors that already existed throughout the home.
-The whole remodel project consisted of a kitchen remodel that improved the workflow by relocating the garage door access into the upgraded mudroom and relocating the location of the refrigerator, microwave and main cooking area.
+Michelle worked closely with the homeowners to create the vision that they wanted to be based on inspirational photos they shared and including corresponding colors that already existed throughout the home.
+The whole remodel project consisted of a kitchen remodel that improved the workflow by relocating the garage door access into the upgraded mudroom and relocating the location of the refrigerator, microwave, and main cooking area.
 The completed look reflected elements of the homeowners’ style and personality which they and Michelle like to call, “Sophisticated Farmhouse”.

 “The projects I personally like the best, are the ones that put the client’s dreams on display”, Michelle said.
 “And this is one of those projects.

-The main focal point of this kitchen is the new hand made-to-order custom Vintage Zinc and Brass ventilation hood by Vogler Metalwork & Design, which solved the homeowners’ downdraft issue and has become quite the conversation piece.
+The main focal point of this kitchen is the new handmade-to-order custom Vintage Zinc and Brass ventilation hood by Vogler Metalwork & Design, which solved the homeowners’ downdraft issue and has become quite the conversation piece.
 This stunning hood also centers over a beautiful black enamel and brass LaCornue Range that came all the way over from France.
 Together these two stunning pieces create a unique combination that is both breathtaking and an apparent show stopper among friends and family when they visit.

-Overall, this is an outstanding kitchen renovation that Michelle and her clients worked together to create a unique kitchen just for them, that you won’t see everywhere.
+Overall, this is an outstanding kitchen renovation that designer Michelle and her clients worked together to create a unique kitchen just for them, that you won’t see everywhere.